-SEATTLE, June 28, 2018 - As annual Independence Day festivities approach, NW Insurance Council joins local public safety officials in reminding people to make safety a top priority.
+SEATTLE, June 26, 2019 - As annual Independence Day festivities approach, NW Insurance Council joins local public safety officials in reminding people to make safety a top priority.

-Fireworks are blamed for an average of 18,500 fires across the nation per year, resulting in \$43 million in direct property damage, according to the most recent data from the National Fire Protection Association (NFPA).
-NFPA also reports that in 2015, U.S. hospital emergency rooms treated an estimated 11,900 people for fireworks-related injuries.
-The risk of injury from fireworks is highest for young people ages five to nine, followed by children under ages 10 to 19.
+Fireworks are blamed for an average of 18,500 fires across the nation per year, resulting in \$43 million in direct property damage, according to the most recent data from the NEPA also reports that in 2017, U.S. hospital emergency rooms treated an estimated 12,900 people for fireworks-related injuries.